 - Album Intro Track: Creatively titled "Introduction".

-- Ambiguous Gender: Everyone except Masashi.
+- Ambiguous Gender: Everyone except Masashi and Kuze.
 Teru fits this trope to a T. Hizaki speeds right past into Dude Looks Like a Lady territory.

-- Badass Cape and Badass Longcoat: Masashi, Yuki and Zin wear these.
+- Badass Cape and Badass Longcoat: Masashi, Yuki, Zin, and Kuze wear these.

 - The Band Minus the Face.
-Jupiter is just Versailles with a new name and a new vocalist.
+Initially, Jupiter was just Versailles with a new name and a new vocalist.

 - Bare Your Midriff: Teru